 |Switching Capacity||6.4 Tbps||6.4 Tbps full duplex||12.8 Tbps||6.4 Tbps|

 |Memory||SDRAM 8GB||DRAM 2x 8 GB SO-DIMM DDR4||SDRAM 4GB||SDRAM 4GB|

 |Flash Memory||240GB||2x 16MB||8GB||8GB|

-FS data center leaf switches provide high-performance switches with 10G/25G/40G/100G ports to meet the diverse requirements for the number of uplink ports and downlink ports.
+FS data center leaf switches provide high-performance switches with 10G/25G/40G/100G/400G ports to meet the diverse requirements for the number of uplink ports and downlink ports.
 Like spine switches, they also apply related virtualization technologies to meet the increasing data demand, fully realizing zero packet loss, low latency, and non-blocking lossless Ethernet, ensuring your network reliability.
-They feature the software technologies of layer 3 IPv4 and IPv6 routing protocols, VXLAN, MLAG, etc. FS N8550 and N5850 series switches greatly apply the self-developed scalable open network system FSOS to provide higher reliability, especially suitable for small and medium data centers and large and medium campus network design.
+They feature the software technologies of layer 3 IPv4 and IPv6 routing protocols, VXLAN, MLAG, etc. FS N8550 and N5850 series switches are tested to apply in most network operating systems, such as SONiC, IP Infusion OcNOS™, Pica8 Inc. PicOS™, etc. They are suitable for small and medium data centers and large and medium campus network design.